 He started to become discouraged as many members did not have the same revelations that he did.
 It wasn’t until one friend in medical school suggested Bill stop preaching entirely like before but start talking instead about alcoholism being an illness rather than a moral failing.

 This business trip was what lead Bill Wilson to Arkon, Ohio and where he met Dr. Bob.
 They each shared similar stories and backgrounds in their struggle with alcohol.
-Bill needed help to keep from drinking wheres Dr. Bob was still struggling to stop.
+Bill needed help to keep from drinking whereas Dr. Bob was still struggling to stop.

 The 12 Steps are Born